 Freeman Awards for Study in Asia

-Freeman Awards for Study in Asia provide need-based scholarships for U.S. undergraduate students to study abroad in East or Southeast Asia.
+Freeman Awards for Study in Asia provide need-based scholarships for U.S. undergraduate students to study abroad in Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand or Vietnam.
 Award recipients are required to share their experiences with the home campuses or communities to encourage study abroad by others and fulfill the program’s goal of increasing understanding of Asia in the United States.

 Up to $3,000 for summer

 Eligibility: Open to U.S. citizens and permanent residents studying at a two-year or four-year college or university; must have a FAFSA on file for the academic year they intend to study abroad.; must have minimum 2.8 GPA and pursuing first associate’s or bachelor’s degree; must have applied or been accepted to study abroad program that lasts at least 8 weeks in the summer and 12 weeks in the fall/spring; must have little or no previous experience in country of study abroad program.

 Application opens early January for next academic year (Summer, Fall, Spring).